 Note that java directory structure on 64 bit machine separates common and 64 bit libs in /usr/lib/jvm/ as: java-6-openjdk-amd64 java-6-openjdk-common

-#1 Updated by Jim Regetz over 6 years ago
+#1 Updated by Jim Regetz almost 7 years ago

 Are you manually setting your JAVA_HOME that way?
 Or perhaps it's being set somewhere in your ~/.bash_profile or a related config file on your machine, a holdover of some previous configuration?
 I think the OpenJDK split directory structure is new in Ubuntu 12.04, certainly relative to the last LTS.